-- 5.13 Any additional evaluative items shall be limited in number-no more than 10 additional quantitative items and no more than one additional qualitative item.
-Additional items shall emphasize criteria that are credibly evaluated by students (such as clarity of instruction, usefulness and timeliness of feedback on assignments and exams, perceived fairness, punctuality and reliability, ability to stimulate student interest, ability to communicate one's subject matter or expertise, and problem-solving ability), rather than criteria that students are not particularly well qualified to judge (such as the instructor's knowledge of the subject matter or teaching methodology). - 5.14 If included on the form, demographic items (such as class standing, major, and so forth) and student self-evaluative items (such as hours spent on the class) should be listed last and clearly distinguished from instructor evaluation items. - 5.15 The evaluation results report shall contain a composite mean of the three common questions as well as an overall average of all quantitative items. - 5.16 Student evaluations collected as part of the regular student evaluation process shall be anonymous and identified only by course number. - 5.17 Student communications or evaluations provided outside of the regular evaluation process shall be identified by name in order to be included in the Personnel Action File. - 5.18 The results of student evaluation of instruction shall be an important element of the evaluation of instruction but not the sole indicator of instructional quality. - 5.19 The results of student evaluations of teaching effectiveness for temporary faculty employees shall be included in their periodic evaluations as required. - 5.20 The results of student evaluations of teaching effectiveness for probationary and tenured faculty employees shall be part of the WPAF as required. - 6.0 When classroom visits are utilized as part of the evaluation process, the faculty member shall be provided a notice of at least 5 days that a classroom visit is to take place.
-There shall be consultation between the faculty member being evaluated and the individual who visits his/her class (es).
+- SDSU is committed to the values of equity, diversity, and inclusion.
+Please describe whether the instructor created an inclusive learning environment where diverse students, particularly those from marginalized communities, were supported and welcomed? - 5.1.3.
+Any additional evaluative items shall be limited in number-no more than 10 additional quantitative items and no more than one additional qualitative item.
+Additional items shall emphasize criteria that are credibly evaluated by students (such as clarity of instruction, usefulness and timeliness of feedback on assignments and exams, perceived fairness, punctuality and reliability, ability to stimulate student interest, ability to communicate one's subject matter or expertise, and problem-solving ability), rather than criteria that students are not particularly well qualified to judge (such as the instructor's knowledge of the subject matter or teaching methodology). - 5.1.4.
+If included on the form, demographic items (such as class standing, major, and so forth) and student self-evaluative items (such as hours spent on the class) should be listed last and clearly distinguished from instructor evaluation items. - 5.1.5.
+The evaluation results report shall contain a composite mean of the three common questions as well as an overall average of all quantitative items. - 5.1.6.
+Student evaluations collected as part of the regular student evaluation process shall be anonymous and identified only by course number. - 5.1.7.
+Student communications or evaluations provided outside of the regular evaluation process shall be identified by name in order to be included in the Personnel Action File. - 5.1.8.
+The results of student evaluation of instruction shall be an important element of the evaluation of instruction but not the sole indicator of instructional quality. - 5.1.9.
+The results of student evaluations of teaching effectiveness for Contingent Faculty employees shall be included in their periodic evaluations as required. - 5.1.10.
+The results of student evaluations of teaching effectiveness for probationary and tenured faculty employees shall be part of the WPAF as required. - 6.0 When classroom visits are utilized as part of the evaluation process, the faculty member shall be provided a notice of at least 5 days that a classroom visit is to take place.
+There shall be consultation between the faculty member being evaluated and the individual who visits his/her class(es).